 What Maryland Employers Need to Remember When Furloughing Employees

-Despite its advantages, employers must fully understand what it means to furlough an employee.
+Despite its advantages, our Maryland employment attorney believes it is very important for all employers to fully understand what it means to furlough an employee.
 This includes the legal and practical consequences.
 Below is a discussion of some of these considerations.

 First, employers must take care not to rely too much on furloughs.
 Furloughs should also be implemented as fairly as possible.
 If a furlough goes too long, an employee may quit and look for another job.
 And a furlough that doesn’t fairly apply to all workers might create resentment in the workforce.